Regional Network: RAPMs and Faculty Tutors (Pain)

 The FPM runs a successful Leadership Conference for local pain tutors involving lectures, updates and workshops to keep FTPs up to date with current training information and provide an opportunity for networking across regions.

-These meetings are held every second year, and the next FTP Conference will be held in 2021.
-Keep an eye on our website for further information about the next FTP Conference.
+These meetings are held every second year, and the next FTP Conference will be held on Thursday 18th November 2021.
+Booking for the event is now open.
+Please click here to book you place.

 Want to know more about quality management?